Sep 1, 2020

 Automatic insurance renewals make it easy for people to not be proactive about their policy.
 Too many drivers simply look at the cost and take no action beyond this.

 Car Insurance Automatic Renewals Are Simple, But Potentially Costly

 Automatic policy renewals are easy, but it could also be costing you money.
 Each time your policy is up for renewal is your opportunity to see what other insurers have to offer, and save money.

 Never assume your renewal is the best price or your coverage meets your needs.
 A lot can change in a year.
 Driving needs may have changed, you may qualify for new discounts, and rates may be lower with other insurance companies.

 The Best Piece Of Advice About Car Insurance Renewals

-Even if you intend to stay with your current insurer, still take the time to get a new quote.
-Comparing quotes is the single best way to see what the market has to offer.
+Even if you intend to stay with your current insurer, still take the time to check rates.
+Comparing is the single best way to see what the market has to offer.

 Plus, you may be surprised about how much money you can save – especially if it’s been a few years since your last car insurance quote.